PlanePlotter receives and decodes live digital position reports from aircraft and plots them on a chart.

 If you are located in an area where the aircraft are being interrogated to give the relevant information in their Mode-S replies,

-PlanePlotter can display a chart or outline (see right) of the upper winds as reported by the aircraft within range.
+PlanePlotter can display a chart or outline (see left) of the upper winds as reported by the aircraft within range.

 ATC sector frequencies